MURALS OF OZARK

 Jackson was not only a successful composer and singer but was also a prominent farmer owning over 300 acres of land and a successful landlord with 15 rental homes.
 Judge Jackson is fondly remembered today within the Sacred Harp community and by the City of Ozark which named a housing project after him in 1963 and recognized him as an Ozark Civic Giant in 2019.

 Born in 1950, Gordon Dodson grew up in a music-loving family in Ozark, Alabama.
-He credits his brother, Rodney, for encouraging him to play the guitar.
-As teenagers, the Dodson brothers started a band and played at local teen clubs, and even made a record that was well received locally.
+He credits his brother, Rodney, for teaching him to learn to play his first song on the guitar.
+As teenagers, the Dodson brothers started a band and played at local teen clubs, and even made a record.
+Recorded on the Red Wave Record Label, the Baron’s 45 rpm is now well known to followers of garage bands of the 1960s.

 The band later dissolved as members were drafted into the military including Gordon Dodson.
 While serving in Vietnam, a fellow soldier taught him to play the banjo.
 After completing his military service, he returned and used his banjo skills in commercials and a documentary.

-Dodson went on to play in a wide variety of bands with styles that range from country, rock, blues, and even bluegrass.
-His work took him across the United States with many notable artists such as Don Helms, George Jones, Earl Thomas Conley, Graham Brown, Stonewall Jackson, Sara Evans, Rhonda Vincent, and more.
-Later, he returned to finish his education at Troy University and taught guitar at local community colleges.
-After retiring from teaching, he focused his musical efforts on the 14-string steel guitar and in 2010 was awarded the Steel Guitar Hall of Fame’s Bill Simmons Horizon Award.
+Dodson went on to play guitar in a wide variety of bands with styles that range from country, rock, blues, and even bluegrass.
+His work took him across the United States often sharing the stage with many notable artists such as George Jones, Earl Thomas Conley, T. Graham Brown, Stonewall Jackson, Sara Evans, Rhonda Vincent, and more.
+Later, he returned to Troy University and completed his master’s degree, and taught guitar at local community colleges.
+After retiring from teaching, he focused his musical efforts on the 14-string steel guitar and in 2010 was awarded the Alabama Steel Guitar Hall of Fame’s Bill Simmons Horizon Award.

 Dewey Williams was born in the Haw Ridge Community of Dale County, Alabama, in 1898 to a family of sharecroppers.
 Williams was brought up singing Sacred Harp hymns with his family and neighbors.
 Later, he would hone his skills with local music leaders such as Judge Jackson, who is also featured on the mural.